tetris245/tetris245/README.md

 * New command: game to launch minigames while bypassing day/status conditions.
 List: carrot, cleaning, dojo, drinks, hurdle, kidnap, puppy, rhythm, training, whippony.
 * New command: keydeposit to keep your keys safe in the vault
 * New command: pet to become a fully restrained pet girl
 * New command: roleplay which merges several role commands.
-List of roles: clubmistress, clubslave, doctor, headmaid, kidnapper, maid, masterkidnapper, mistress, nurse, patient, permanentpatient.
+List of roles: clubmistress, clubslave, doctor, headmaid, kidnapper, maid, masterkidnapper, mistress, nurse, oraclea, oraclec, oraclem, oraclev, patient, permanentpatient, sagea, sagec, sagem, sagev.
 * New command: rolequit which merges commands to leave a role.
 List: asylum, clubslave, kidnapper, magician, maid, management, mistress, sorority.
 * New command: solidity to change the solidity of most current bindings (the maxdifficulty and mindifficulty commands have been removed).
 Value 1 allows to escape the futuristic crate.
 * Updated and improved the background command + added a tip for BCX users